-Young Tradition Vermont has a variety of instruments available for loan, which are ready for use by young folks (25 and under) interested in borrowing for up to a year.
-A variety of instruments are available courtesy of the Leslie A. and Harold E. Greene Fiddle Loan Program at the Vermont Folklife Center.
-That program was initiated by Judith G. Allan of Rutland, Vermont in the fall of 2009 as a way to honor the memory of her musical father and grandfather.
-The collection includes fiddles that her late father had received from his father in addition to instruments he created or acquired during a lifetime interest in playing, building and restoring fiddles.
-Other fiddles have been added to the collection since its creation, including about a dozen instruments from master Vermont fiddler Harold Luce.
+Young Tradition Vermont has a variety of acoustic, mostly stringed, instruments available for loan, at no cost, for young folks (25 and under).
+The program was started when a variety of instruments were donated from the Leslie A. and Harold E. Greene Fiddle Loan Program to the Vermont Folklife Center.
+That program was initiated by Judith G. Allan of Rutland, Vermont in the fall of 2009 as a way to honor the memory of her fiddle-maker/player father and grandfather.
+The collection includes instruments they created or acquired during a lifetime interest in playing, building and restoring fiddles.
+Other instruments have been added to the collection since its creation, including about a dozen violins from the late master Vermont fiddler Harold Luce.

-We have a variety of fiddles available in a variety of sizes, as well a variety of other stringed instruments (guitars, ukuleles, etc.).
+The collection has a variety of fiddles in a variety of sizes, as well a other instruments (guitars, ukuleles, accordions, banjos, mandolins, keyboards, etc.).
 Let us know what you’re interested in and we’ll try to match you up.
 Send a message here if you’d like more information….. and feel free to pass the message along to others.
-A simple agreement form (and no exchange of money!)….. that’s all there is to it!
+A simple agreement form (no exchange of money)….. that’s all there is to it!

 ‘Sam LOVES it (ukulele), and is eager to start lessons!
 Thanks so much, I have been recommending you to friends who ask where we found this one!’
 (Kara D)

 The fiddle is getting a lot of use and we’re forever grateful for this loan!
 When he was 2 someone asked him if music made him happy.
 He said “No, I’m happy IN music.”
 The loan of this violin has allowed him to not only be happy in music, but to be elated to create it himself.
 (Talitha K)